 The Portal provides an interactive and searchable map.
 The map displays a range of information, including topography, place names (based on the SCAR Gazetteer) and coastline as well as environmental information of relevance to the CEP including on protected and managed areas and Antarctic conservation biogeographic regions.

 Anyone can submit proposed content for the Portal if they have logged in.
 Registration is free.
-Questions on submitting content can be sent to the Interim Editor, Professor David Walton: email@example.com
+Questions on submitting content can be sent to the Editor: email@example.com

 All content that is submitted to the Portal must be based on published, peer-reviewed science.
 The Portal Editor organises an additional series of reviews on draft content.
 These reviews are done in conjunction with an Editorial Group and SCAR before the content is made public.
 The process includes a number of review steps to ensure that only the highest quality information, that adequately summarises the current state of knowledge, is published in the Portal.
 A more detailed illustration and description of the editorial work flow and process can be found here.